Add

 • Webflow: highly integrated native CMS → ideal for blogs, editorial sites, portfolios.

-• Webstudio: native CMS + possibility to connect other CMS (headless).
+• Webstudio: native CMS + the ability to connect other CMSs (headless).

 • Dynamic pages based on a template.